Case: Agricultural Pest Bird Control for pigeons, Indian minor birds and wood ducks

 I recently completed a bird control job for a small agricultural client who had a problem with a large flock of pigeons, Indian myna birds and wood ducks feasting on the grain in the cattle feed for his small herd of cattle.
 As a result of the birds eating the grain in the feed, the cattle were not getting the full nutrition they required and consequentially delayed cattle weight gain.
 Something had to be done to keep the birds away from these cattle feeders.

-There are a number of options for managing open space bird control many of them invasive to the environment such as sound devises/air cannons which are very loud and will scare the birds away, however my client had a property right on the edge of town near a quiet, residential neighbourhood (The birds tend to get used to the loud noises over time anyway so the effectiveness of these devices can be short lived!).
-There are also baits on the market to eliminate the bird population, however the knock on effect is enormous and is very damaging to the local ecosystem – I do not condone or encourage Bird baiting in any situation.
+There are a number of options for managing open space bird control many of them invasive to the environment such as sound devices/air cannons which are very loud and will scare the birds away, however, my client had a property right on the edge of town near a quiet, residential neighbourhood (The birds tend to get used to the loud noises over time anyway so the effectiveness of these devices can be short-lived!).
+There are also baits on the market to eliminate the bird population, however, the knock-on effect is enormous and is very damaging to the local ecosystem – I do not condone or encourage Bird baiting in any situation.

-After a second visit around 2 weeks later, I installed 2x wind powered eagle eye units.
-As you can see in the pictures, the wind powered eagle eye units have a red reflective strip which is designed specifically for marine bird, so a great choice with the water ducks in mind.
-By adding the two wind powered eagle eyes it boosts the perimeter of the solar powered unit by another 30 meter each! therefore ensuring a wider range of protect deterrent of flashes.
-Its working great and I’m very impressed by the pretty much overnight success of it all.
+After a second visit around 2 weeks later, I installed 2x wind-powered eagle eye units.
+As you can see in the pictures, the wind-powered eagle eye units have a red reflective strip which is designed specifically for the marine birds, so a great choice with the water ducks in mind.
+Adding the two wind-powered eagle eyes it boosts the perimeter of the solar-powered unit by another 30 meters each! therefore ensuring a wider range of protection deterrents of flashes.
+It’s working great and I’m very impressed by the pretty much overnight success of it all.

 As with all pest bird management, for the best results, an integrated approach is essential.
 This means with every long term bird deterrent system a humane pest bird shooting is also recommended.